devansedmak/cybersecurity/home.md

 <div align="justify">

 My project involves executing several attack steps on a vulnerable machine.
 The steps are small variations of some lab activities proposed in the _Hacking Lab_ section of the course website.
-I set up two virtual machines, connected to the same network.
+I set up two virtual machines.
 The first one is a Kali Linux and it will execute the attack steps.
-The second one is a Metasploitable3 Windows Server 2008, that will be our target.
-We log on the Metasploitable3 machine with the user account _vagrant_ (password: _vagrant_), as a normal user would, and we start WampServer.
-We remain logged on until the end of the simulation.
+The second one is a Metasploitable3 Windows Server 2008, that will be our target. **Threat model**: the virtual machines are connected to the same network.
+The victim logs on the Metasploitable3 machine with the user account _vagrant_ (password: _vagrant_), as a normal user would, and starts WampServer.
+He/she remains logged on until the end of the simulation.

 </div>